YaqoobAnsari/SolarTherm-HG-A-High-Resolution-Thermal-Dataset-for-Deep-Learning-Models-in-Photovoltaic-Homography/README.md

 # SolarTherm-HG-A-High-Resolution-Thermal-Dataset-for-Deep-Learning-Models-in-Photovoltaic-Homography

-Here's a structured **README.md** file for the **SolarTherm-HG** dataset repository.
-This README includes sections on dataset details, usage, structure, preprocessing, and code integration, ensuring that users can easily understand and utilize the dataset.

----

-## **SolarTherm-HG: High-Resolution Thermal Dataset for Photovoltaic Homography**
-**Advancing Deep Learning in Thermal Imaging & Photovoltaic System Analysis**

 ### **Overview**
 SolarTherm-HG is a **large-scale, high-resolution thermal imaging dataset** designed to support deep learning models in **thermal homography** for **photovoltaic (PV) systems**.
 It contains **12,460 raw thermal images (640×512 resolution)**, systematically captured under diverse conditions.
 The dataset is expanded to **49,840 images (320×256 resolution)** through patching and preprocessing, with homography pairs generated for deep learning applications.